cjnm/weather-api/README.md

 5. Update the `wrangler.jsonc` file with your project details:
    - Change the `name` field if you want a different subdomain
-   - Update the `account_id` field with your Cloudflare account ID (found in the Cloudflare dashboard)

 ### Development